noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/feature-request.md

 [Optional]

 **Problem**
 [Describe why you would like to see this feature.
-Which problem would your suggestion solve for you?
+Which problem would it solve for you?
 How would you use the new feature?]
 [Optional]

 **Other solutions**